Xi's Five Points

 Xi's Five Points (习五条 (Xí Wǔtiáo)) is a concept proposed by general secretary of the Chinese Communist Party Xi Jinping regarding cross-strait relations.
-Proposed by Xi on 2 January 2019 in a speech commemorating the 40th anniversary of the "Message to Compatriots in Taiwan," it calls for Chinese unification under the one country, two systems formula.
+Proposed by Xi on 2 January 2019 in a speech commemorating the 40th anniversary of the Message to Compatriots in Taiwan, it calls for Chinese unification under the one country, two systems formula.

 History

-On 2 January 2019, in a speech commemorating the 40th anniversary of the "Message to Compatriots in Taiwan," Xi Jinping called for "peaceful reunification with Taiwan" in accordance with the "one China principle" and the 1992 Consensus.
+On 2 January 2019, in a speech commemorating the 40th anniversary of the Message to Compatriots in Taiwan, Xi Jinping called for "peaceful reunification with Taiwan" in accordance with the one China principle and the 1992 Consensus.
 In Xi's view, the Taiwan issue emerged from China's weakness dating back to the Opium Wars and after World War II, the "two sides of the Taiwan straits fell into a special state of protracted political confrontation due to the civil war in China and the interferences of foreign forces."
-Xi Jinping called on Taiwan to reject formal independence from China, saying: "We make no promise to renounce the use of force and reserve the option of taking all necessary means."
+Xi called on Taiwan to reject formal independence from China, saying: "We make no promise to renounce the use of force and reserve the option of taking all necessary means."
 Those options, he said, could be used against "external interference."
 Xi also said that they "are willing to create broad space for peaceful reunification, but will leave no room for any form of separatist activities."